Sign up to for our Plant Dane Newsletter to receive updates on the program.

 Convert some of your lawn into a native garden this spring.
 Not only are native plants beautiful, but they provide important ecosystem services such as habitat for pollinators and wildlife and improved water quality.
 Native gardens act as sponges helping rainwater to soak into the ground preventing stormwater runoff from draining into our lakes, rivers and streams.

-The Plant Dane Program provides Dane County residents access to native plants at the discounted price of $2.75/plant, about half the normal retail price.
+The Plant Dane Program provides Dane County residents access to native plants at the discounted price of $2.88/plant ($11.50/4-pack), about half the normal retail price.
 It's open to schools, non-profit organizations (lake and neighborhood associations, youth groups, faith centers, clubs, etc.), municipalities and individual residents in Dane County, Wisconsin.

-Participants must pick up plants on their assigned pick up date.
-If you are unsure of your pickup date, please check your order receipt.
-Arrange to have a relative, friend, or neighbor pick up plants if you aren't available.
+3. Participants must pick up plants on Saturday, May 18th during assigned pick up times (see the Pickup Details tab for more details)Please arrange to have a relative, friend, or neighbor pick up plants, if you aren't available.

 Dane County Parks Building